deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 Within the ₳1,500,000 total:

-- 80% is dedicated to engineering, operations and security for the Hydra trading infrastructure; and
+- 80% is dedicated to engineering, operations and security for the Hydra trading infrastructure.
-- 20% is dedicated to the **Vision 2030 KPI Measurement Programme**:

-  - an initial **"State of Cardano DeFi" baseline report**,
-  - a public **Vision 2030 KPI dashboard**, and
-  - a final **6-month progress report**,
+- 20% is dedicated to the **Vision 2030 KPI Measurement Programme**: an initial **"State of Cardano DeFi" baseline report**, a public **Vision 2030 KPI dashboard**, and a final **6-month progress report**.

 ---